WSPA-FM: History

-In November 2019 WYRD-FM began simulcasting on translator W270AM (101.5 FM) in Anderson.
+In November 2019, WYRD-FM began simulcasting on translator W270AM (101.5 FM) in Anderson.
 In May 2020, W236CD (95.1 FM) began serving Clemson, Pickens and Seneca.

 Entercom became Audacy in 2021.
 On March 6, 2023, Audacy announced that WYRD-FM and WSPA-FM would swap formats and call signs beginning March 28.
 The move was intended to put WYRD-FM's programming on the larger 98.9 signal, a signal that reaches Asheville, North Carolina, while allowing WSPA-FM to maintain its focus on Greenville and Spartanburg counties on 106.3, along with the 101.5 and 95.1 translators in Anderson and Pickens counties, respectively.
 WSPA-FM's original format continued to be available in Asheville on 98.9's HD2 subchannel.

-On March 15, 2024, as part of its exit plan from chapter 11 bankruptcy, Audacy announced that WSPA-FM would be placed in a divestiture trust led by station brokerage group Kalil & Co.’s Kalil Holding Group LLC in order to comply with FCC ownership limits, which now only allow the company to own four FM signals in the market due to a change in the number of signals in the Greenville-Spartanburg market; due to the bankruptcy, Audacy lost its previous grandfathered status in the market.
+On March 15, 2024, as part of its exit plan from chapter 11 bankruptcy, Audacy announced that WSPA-FM would be placed in a divestiture trust led by station brokerage group Kalil & Co.’s Kalil Holding Group LLC in order to comply with Federal Communications Commission ownership limits, which now only allow the company to own four FM signals in the market due to a change in the number of signals in the Greenville-Spartanburg market; due to the bankruptcy, Audacy lost its previous grandfathered status in the market.
 On March 28 (exactly one year to the day after the "Magic" format had moved to the frequency), it was announced Norsan Media, which owned WOLI/W289BS in the market, would buy the station for $700,000, with the company assuming operation of WSPA-FM by a local marketing agreement on April 1.

-At midnight on April 1, Norsan officially took over control as the "Magic 106.3" format moved exclusively to a stream on the Audacy app as well as WFBC-HD4 and WYRD-HD2, and their translators, with "You and Me" by Lifehouse being the final song to air over the air (being abruptly cut off near the end), and the station flipped to a simulcast of WOLI, airing a Regional Mexican format as "La Raza".
+At midnight on April 1, Norsan officially took over control as the "Magic 106.3" format moved exclusively to a stream on the Audacy app as well as WFBC-FM HD4 and WYRD-FM HD2, and their translators, with "You and Me" by Lifehouse being the final song to air over the air (being abruptly cut off near the end), and the station flipped to a simulcast of WOLI, airing a Regional Mexican format as "La Raza".
 Earlier in the day, "Magic" host Shorty paid tribute to the station’s history during his final show, including guest spots from former hosts including Lee Alexander and Sheri Taylor, the latter of whom had served as afternoon host from 2014 until exiting earlier in March.
 In addition, ahead of the move the station ran promotional sweepers redirecting listeners to WFBC-FM.
 The sale was consummated on July 9, 2024.